mj-linane/OR-CS4All-Python-Examples/1.intro-sprite-game/12-sprite-on-create.md

     SpriteKind.Cloud)
 ```

-` block from the Sprites menu to spawn a new empty sprite, with nothing in it yet.
-Then we can use an `def on_on_created()` event to set the image and a random position for newly generated sprites.
+Then we can use an `def on_on_created(sprite)` event to set the image and a random position for newly generated sprites.

-The `def on_on_created()` block uses the sprite's `SpriteKind` so we can give our new sprites the exact attributes we want, like an image, velocity, or position.
+The `def on_created(sprite)` function uses the sprite's `SpriteKind` so we can give our new sprites the exact attributes we want, like an image, velocity, or position.

 ## Project 1: Create with on created event